amytakeuchi/Marketplace-price-prediction/README.md

 GOAL OF the PROJECTS:
 - Use Regression models to predict reasonable Selling Prices based on features of categories on Mercari, an online marketplace.
-- Identify clusters of frequently available topics in the text data of product description section by rigorous data cleaning and preprocessing.
+- Identify clusters of frequently available topics in the text data of the product description section by rigorous data cleaning and preprocessing.

 ## Project 1: Predictive modeling

 ## Project 2: Topic modeling and clustering
 In this project, I performed Topic Modeling to identify 10 frequently appearing topics on the 'item_description' column of the Mercari dataset.
-I applied text preprocessing involving
+Topic modeling is a statistical and machine learning technique used in natural language processing (NLP) and text mining to identify and extract the underlying topics or themes within a collection of documents.
+It helps discover patterns and group similar documents together based on the topics they discuss, without requiring human supervision or predefined categories.

+In essence, topic modeling helps answer questions like, "What are the main subjects or topics present in a large set of textual data?"
+Two popular algorithms for topic modeling are Latent Dirichlet Allocation (LDA), which is going to be used in this project, and Non-Negative Matrix Factorization (NMF).
+These algorithms analyze the co-occurrence patterns of words within documents to uncover topics and their associated word distributions.
+Researchers and analysts use topic modeling for tasks such as content summarization, recommendation systems, and understanding the main themes in a corpus of text data.

-Before starting the MLP process, I visualized the number of the words in 'item_description' dataset:
+Before starting the NLP process, I visualized the number of the words in 'item_description' dataset:

 <img src="images/dist_word_count.png?" width="600" height="300"/>
 It seems that the distribution is skewed and the length up to 20 words appears most frequently in the section.

+### Text Preprocessing
 Next, I preprocessed the text data to apply the NLP model.
 Here, I removed special characters and stopwords, tokenized, and lemmatized the text data using the following codes:
 ```
 #Preprocessing